pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### PRs must be 300 lines or less

-We encourage quick, small changes.
-300 lines is basically normal people can comprehend within an hour.
-The reviewer has the right to ask the PR author to split the PR if it is too large.
-For the PR that is hard to split, the code reviewers can ask the author to have a meeting in person to explain the changes, until they fully understand the changes.
+The TiDB community encourages quick and small changes in each PR.
+Three hundred lines is basically what normal people can comprehend in an hour.

+If a PR is too large, you can request the PR author to split the PR.
+If a PR is too large but hard to split, you can request the author to have a meeting in person to explain the changes, until you fully understand the changes.

 ### One PR just does one thing